bhuiyan-chafi/sdn-docker/readme.md

 So, we are trying to dockerize the whole process so that we can: run linux virtual network topologies, with mininet, using ONOS controller and building ONOS application using Bazel and Maven using docker.
 And the whole process becomes platform independent.

-## If you have a MAC

-Yes, the main target was the students with MAC machines.
-Even this repo was built and tested in a MAC Air M2, 8GB, Sequoia 15.6.1.
+## Machines I have tested the repo with

+- MacBook Air M2, 8GB, OS: Squoia 15.6
+- Intel i3 7th generation, 12GB, Ubuntu 22.04

 ## Starting the Process